blbadger/blbadger.github.io/language-discreteness.md

 a_g = \mathtt{The \; sky \; is \; blue2}
 $$

-'The sky is red or blue depending on the time of day'
+Longer prompts such as 'The sky is red or blue depending on the time of day'

 $$
 a_g = \mathtt{The \; sky \; is  \; blue  \; or \; red \; depending \; on \; the \; time \; OF \; day}
 $$

+or 'This is a prompt sentence.'

 $$
 a = \mathtt{This \; is \; a \; prompt \; sentence.}
 $$